CaiusPenn/cyber-dash/README.md

 ## Access the dashboards

 To access the manager and user dashboards use the following credentials respectively:
+Manager Email: user5@nextmail.com
+User Email: user4@nextmail.com
-Manager: user5@nextmail.com - Password: 123456
+Password: 123456
-User: user4@nextmail.com - Password: 12345

 ## Getting Started